liefkeannabelle/maky/design/api-specification-new.md

 }
 ```

-***
+---

 ### POST /api/Song/\_getPlayableSongs

 **Description:** Finds songs that can be played given a specific set of known chords.
-This is the raw query version used if you want to explicitly check a set of chords, rather than the authenticated user's profile.

 **Requirements:**

 *   None.

 **Effects:**

 *   Returns songs where every chord in the song is present in the `knownChords` list.
 Optionally filters by genre.

 **Request Body:**